KhronosGroup/Khronosdotorg/api/sycl/bluebox.md

 ### SYCL 1.2.1

-SYCL 1.2.1 revision 6 is now the latest release as of November 14, 2019, is based on OpenCL 1.2, and is a major update representing 4 years of work by Khronos members.
+SYCL 1.2.1 revision 7 is now the latest release as of April 27, 2020, is based on OpenCL 1.2, and is a major update representing 5 years of work by Khronos members.
 The new specification incorporates significant experience gained from 5 separate implementations and feedback from developers of machine learning frameworks such as